LiuliuLexie/head-md-seminar-algorithm/project.md

 - [Deep Interest Evolution Network for Click-Through Rate Prediction](https://www.semanticscholar.org/paper/Deep-Interest-Evolution-Network-for-Click-Through-Zhou-Mou/70d5ceb59118334e1a6eed33a149234413147b92) by Guorui Zhou,* Na Mou,† Ying Fan, Qi Pi, Weijie Bian, Chang Zhou, Xiaoqiang Zhu, Kun Gai
 - McCoy, Scott et al. [“A Study of the Effects of Online Advertising: A Focus on Pop-Up and In-Line Ads.”](https://www.semanticscholar.org/paper/A-Study-of-the-Effects-of-Online-Advertising%3A-A-on-McCoy-Everard/ad13d3feec97c378a8c075096d318b028e1a7f9e) (2004).

+## Planning the Research
+1. Question: define your research perimeter + questions YOU are interested in.

+    **Research Perimeter**: The research aims to explore folk theories (perceptions and experiences) with algorithm-driven pop-up ads(windows) from Taobao, focusing on ads(windows) both in Taobao and other third-party applications.

+    **Questions**:
+    - **User Awareness**: Do users think/view these ads as personalized or random, and what folk theories(perceptions and experiences) do they hold/have about how the ads are selected?
+   - **Relevance**: How relevant do users feel these ads are to their interests, and what factors do they believe influence this relevance (e.g., usage behavior, app context)?
+   - **Behavioral Influence**: To what extent do these pop-up ads impact user actions, in purchasing decisions or avoidance of certain apps?
+   - **Privacy Concerns**: Do users feel that these pop-ups are invasive, and what are their attitudes toward the transparency of ad algorithms?
+2. Who are you interested in?
+Where to go, and from whom, the material can be obtained?

+    **Possible interviewee**: frequent users of Taobao and third-party apps and individuals who encounter Taobao’s pop-up ads, online shopping lover

+    **Possible places**: the place i can find chinese people...

+    **Possible material**:..

+3. Interview guide: a list of 5-7 topics you will talk about with your interlocutors.
+An interview guide is not a questionnaire, it’s a set of themes to guide your discussion.

 ## ~~Questionnaire~~ Interview Guide
+general experience -> content and perception -> algorithmic influence -> personal impact and behavioral changes -> privacy concerns -> overall evaluation -> others
 1. Do you use Taobao?
 1. How often do you use it?
 Do you like it for online shopping?
 1. Have you ever encountered Taobao pop-up ads while using other apps or Taobao itself?